html5rocks/updates.html5rocks.com.new/_posts/2015-03-12-push-notifications-on-the-open-web.md

 by the **subscribe()** method resolves, you'll be given a [PushSubscription](http://w3c.github.io/push-api/#idl-def-PushSubscription) object which will contain an **endpoint**.

-*** Supporting Pre-Chrome 44 Push

-When push was first implemented in Chrome 42, the spec also defined a subscriptionId, which Chrome used to define a ID of the device to GCM.
-The spec has since changed and removed subscriptionId, so in Chrome 44 the subscriptionId is appended to the endpoint, but also left in the PushSubscription object and in Chrome 45, the subscriptionId will be remove completely.

-What this all means is that in Chrome 42 and 43, you need add the subscriptionId to the end of the PushSubscription.endpoint, so your server only needs one set of logic, you can do the following to send the right endpoint to your server:

-{% highlight javascript %}
-// This method handles the removal of subscriptionId
-// in Chrome 44 by concatenating the subscription Id
-// to the subscription endpoint function endpointWorkaround(pushSubscription) {
-  // Make sure we only mess with GCM if (pushSubscription.endpoint.indexOf('https://android.googleapis.com/gcm/send') !== 0) {
-    return pushSubscription.endpoint;
-  }

-  var mergedEndpoint = pushSubscription.endpoint;
-  // Chrome 42 + 43 will not have the subscriptionId attached
-  // to the endpoint.
-  if (pushSubscription.subscriptionId &&
-    !pushSubscription.endpoint.includes(pushSubscription.subscriptionId)) {
-    // Handle version 42 where you have separate subId and Endpoint mergedEndpoint = pushSubscription.endpoint + '/' +
-      pushSubscription.subscriptionId;
-  }
-  return mergedEndpoint;
-}
-{% endhighlight %}

 The following code subscribes the user for push messaging: